xtofl/bavco/kata_01/README.md

   * is there anything you want to exercise more?
 * As a team:
   * what can you apply to your daily work?
-  * what skills did you achieve?
+  * what collaboration skills did you achieve?
   *